dbeley/steam_stats/README.md

 ### get_ids_from_curator_page.py

-Export the ids of a curator page (the page needs to be saved in an html file).
+Export the ids of a curator page (the page needs to be saved in an HTML file).

 ```
 python get_ids_from_curator_page.py -h